twitter-archive/ambrose/cascading/README.md

 To run Ambrose with an actual Cascading program (Cascading Getting Started)[http://www.cascading.org/documentation/]

-In Cascading main, you have to add 2 lines ofcode at the end of the main:
+In Cascading main, you have to add 2 lines of code at the end of the main:

 create the embedded cascading listener :